 Geology Department.
 Records of the Geology Department, 1890-Ongoing.
 GACA Collection 412.
-2 Hollinger boxes.
+2 Hollinger boxes and digital media.

 The Geology Department collection contains correspondence, department chair files, lecture notes, syllabi, exams, a geology graduate directory, and clippings.
 Geology classes have been taught at Gustavus Adolphus College since 1889.
 A large collection of geological specimens can be found on campus in the Chester Johnson Geology Museum in Nobel Hall.